-If you have never had your hearing tested, you may feel a little apprehensive about the procedure.
-We want you to feel comfortable with your experience at Tri-City Audiology, so here is an idea of what to expect during your first hearing test:
+If you have never had your hearing tested, it’s normal to feel a little apprehensive about the procedure.
+At Tri-City Audiology, we want you to feel comfortable from start to finish and have an accurate idea of what to expect during your first hearing test.